horstjens/schwarzweiss/readme.txt

 energy management:
-  shooting, rotating and moving cost energy. waitng, hitting fields and hitting tanks gains energy.
+  shooting, rotating and moving cost energy. waiting, hitting fields and hitting tanks gains energy.

 Please see newest instructions, bug notices etc at the game hompepage: http://thepythongamebook.com/en:resources:games:schwarzweiss

 === customizing ===

-you can customzie the game by changing the values in the class Config, such as number of tiles, number of neutral tanks etc.
-The class Config is on of the first classes in the file schwarzweiss.py
+you can customzie the game by changing the values in the game menu or by changing values inside the class Config of the file schwarzweiss.py (inside the folder data).

 === license ===